 Need inspiration?
-Our ebook dives into how you can inventory your own district devices, where to look for additional funds, how to best evaluate your coding program product options and what pedagogical concepts you should look for in professional development training.
+Our ebook on implementing a coding program dives into how you can inventory your own district devices, where to look for additional funds, how to best evaluate your coding program product options and what pedagogical concepts you should look for in professional development training.

 Measuring Success with KPIs to Inform Your Timeline and Budget

-The last step in implementing your program comes with proving results, and results come with data!
+The last step in implementing your program to teach coding comes with proving results, and results come with data!
 Data can be gathered from Key Performance Indicators, or KPIs.

 A KPI is defined as a measurable value to see if you are meeting an objective and as important for technology programs as businesses.
 According to a PwC report, ‘Key performance indicators (KPIs), both financial and non-financial, are an important component of the information needed to explain a company’s progress towards its stated goals, for all of these types of narrative reporting.